 A laidback melting pot of cultural goodness, Queens is brimming with opportunities to get off the tourist track and experience a more authentic side to New York City.
 And it’s so accessible: just hop on the 7 Train from Midtown, ride the subway across the East River, and you’re there within 10 minutes.

-Here are my best suggestions for fun adventures you can have in Queens, right off the 7 Train.
+Here are my best suggestions for things to do in Queens, New York, right off the 7 Train.

 Gantry Plaza State Park